Tontine (card game): Play and payments

 A player who runs out of jetons is 'dead' (mort); they stay in the game, but are not dealt a card.
 They may still earn jetons again from a player dealt an Ace, Deuce or Trey, whereupon they are 'resuscitated' (ressuscité) and may play again.
-A player who has fewer jetons than he or she is required to pay, only pays what the have and the rest is written off.
+A player who has fewer jetons than he or she is required to pay, only pays what he or she has and the rest is written off.

 The deal rotates to the right.
 As soon as there is only one player left with jetons, the game stops immediately.
 That player has won and sweeps the pool.